 - Teach and practice test-taking strategies and anticipate test formats when appropriate. - Clarify directions or questions. - Have students paraphrase directions and questions, as needed. - Provide visual and auditory directions. - Use timers/time reminders to help students pace themselves if timing is an issue. - Allow extended time for assessments when appropriate, up to time and a half. - All MCAS test administrations are untimed.
 Since any student may be given additional time beyond the scheduled test administration session, additional time is not considered an MCAS accommodation.
-However, no single test session may extend beyond the end of the regular school day, and any single test session must be completed on the same day in which it begins.
-Students taking the English Language Arts (ELA) Composition test must complete two sessions (Session A and B) in one day. - Evaluate student understanding using multiple formats. - Allow credit or time extension on incomplete nightly homework if time spent exceeds grade level maximum; parents must note and sign homework when the maximum time expectation has been reached
+However, no single test session may extend beyond the end of the regular school day, and any single test session must be completed on the same day in which it begins. - Evaluate student understanding using multiple formats. - Allow credit or time extension on incomplete nightly homework if time spent exceeds grade level maximum; parents must note and sign homework when the maximum time expectation has been reached